SegiH/VerjIO_Excel_Report_Generator/README.md

 In the example above, the generated Excel file will be named "Sales Report as of 08-01-2018-09-20-10.xls".
 The date will automatically be added to the file name to make sure that each report always has a unique name.

-The first sheet will be named Sales Report and will have a table with the 6 columns specified in ColumnHeaders.
+The first sheet will be named Sales Report and will have a table with the 6 columns headings specified in ColumnHeaders.
 The Columns property specify the database column names and their type.
 This sheet uses an SQL statement as the data source.

-The second sheet will be named Shipment Report and have the 3 columns specified.
+The second sheet will be named Shipment Report and have a table with the 3 columns specified.
 This sheet uses a table resource as the data source.

 createExcelReport() returns an array with 2 indexes